What can I use the internet for?

 - you can increase your knowledge of your condition and how it can be managed, adding to the information your doctor has given you

 - there is a growing number of apps to help you manage your health, for example by allowing you to order repeat prescriptions or monitoring how far you’ve walked.
 These ones are recommended by the NHS

 - there are online forums and support groups for many health conditions, allowing you to share experiences with people in similar situations.

 Buying medication online can be risky.
 You should only buy from a registered online pharmacy.
 Read the NHS guidance on the dangers of buying medicine online.

 At some point, you’ll probably need to search for something on the internet.
 You might do this through a search engine or through a search function on a particular website, such as the NHS website.
 Here are some ways to get the best results from your search:

 - The internet is huge.
-When we typed diabetes into a search engine, we got 357 million results!
+When we typed diabetes into a search engine, we got 572 million results!
 So try to narrow down your search.
 For example, you might want to specify the type of diabetes you have or your precise question, such as “medication for Type 2 diabetes”.

 - Use quotation marks to search for an exact phrase, such as “pain management programmes” or “arthritis support groups”.